 24.3 Department or Agency Heads, or their designees, shall meet with PEF representatives periodically to discuss and attempt to resolve matters of mutual concern.
+Each party shall have discretion and authority to designate members of their respective teams.
 Such meetings shall be held at times mutually agreed to but shall be held no less frequently than twice each year.
-Subjects which may be discussed at such meetings may include, but are not limited to: questions concerning implementation and administration of this Agreement which are department or agency-wide in nature, continuity of employment, institution of alternative work schedules, staff development and training issues, distribution and posting of Civil Service examination announcements, ridesharing/carpooling initiatives and other matters as mutually agreed.
+Subjects which may be discussed at such meetings may include, but are not limited to: questions concerning implementation and administration of this Agreement which are department or agency-wide in nature, continuity of employment, institution and administration of alternative work schedules, staff development and training issues, distribution and posting of Civil Service examination announcements, ridesharing/carpooling initiatives and other matters as mutually agreed.
 Written agenda shall be exchanged by the parties no less than seven days before the scheduled date of each meeting.
+Designees or other representatives at such meetings shall make their best efforts to be prepared and to have the authority to discuss and resolve agenda items.
 At the time of the meeting additional subjects for discussion may be placed on the agenda by mutual agreement.